merybist/Pterodactyl-Panel-Installation-Guide/README.md

 ## 🎉 Congratulations!
 You have successfully installed **Pterodactyl Panel** and **Wings** on Ubuntu 24.04 LTS.

+## ❗ Need Help?
+If you encounter any problems or have questions, please open an **issue** on GitHub.
+"""

 README powered by **merybist**
 Installer script borrowed from [github.com/eDenxGT](https://github.com/eDenxGT)